matrix-org/matrix.org/content/legal/privacy-notice.md

 Stripe and/or Paypal takes care of all payment processing, so The Matrix.org Foundation and its employees will never see your payment details.

 Here is Stripe's Privacy Policy: https://stripe.com/privacy-shield-policy and Paypal's: https://www.paypal.com/webapps/mpp/ua/privacy-full

+**Donorbox**

+We use Donorbox to collect donations from individuals and organisations.
+By donating to us you will be asked to share:

+* Your name
+* Your email address
+* Your Matrix ID (optional)

+Donorbox manages payment processing via Stripe.
+You can review their Privacy Policy here: https://donorbox.org/privacy

 #### 2.2.2 Information we collect automatically as you use the Service: